Vaibhav-Ankolekar/College-Notes-Vault/Blockchain and DLT/Introduction to Blockchain.md

 1. **Address**
 	- unique identifiers used in blockchain transaction to denote senders and receivers
-	- usually a public key or dervied from a public key
+	- usually a public key or derived from a public key
 	- Addresses are unique i.e. users generate new address for each transaction
 2. **Transaction**
 	- Record of an event